cdiazgranados/harmonicello-localStorage/README.md

 It is present in nature and through man-made sounds, from chirping to blasting fire alarms.
 To better understand our instruments we must understand the harmonic series.
-Based on the natural harmonic overtone series, just intonation is required to tune double stops and chords so that the instrument rings with all the overtones lined up according to the overtone series.
-Harmonicello is a practice tool for cellists and string players to learn how to use the harmonic series to play with improved just intonation.
+Based on the natural harmonic overtone series, just intonation is required to tune double stops and chords so that the instrument rings with all the overtones lined up according to the overtone series. <a href="https://spontaneous-bonbon-3e95b3.netlify.app/"> Harmonicello </a> is a practice tool for cellists and string players to learn how to use the harmonic series to play with improved just intonation.

 The Harmonicello web app maps the first eight partials of the harmonic sequence on a visual representation